toneburst/bline/README.md

 Not all parameters are exposed in the UI display.
 Mapping Params to MIDI controller recommended!

-If you have a Novation Launch Control XL, plug it in and assign it to controller slot 16.
+If you have a Novation Launch Control XL, plug it in, assign it to Norns MIDI device slot 16 and load factory patch 1 on the controller.
+You'll find all the key parameters mapped for you.

 If you have another MIDI controller, I recommend starting by mapping the following parameters: